courtois-neuromod/retino_analysis/README.md

 Retinotopy Analysis Pipeline
 ------------
+Author: Marie St-Laurent \
+With thanks to Basile Pinsard (psychopy and data preprocessing) and Oliver Contier (freesurfer and neuropythy pipeline).

 Note: with the exception of the retinotopy analysis, which I ran in matlab on elm/ginkgo with the analyzePRF toolbox, all other scripts/steps are ran on Compute Canada cluster node from my project's repo: home/mstlaure/projects/rrg-pbellec/mstlaure/retino_analysis.